When I was teaching Tableau at QUT (my local university), or when I share visualisations online, I often get asked:

 Social Media

-- The Tableau community on Twitter and LinkedIn is really good and supportive.
+- The Tableau community on Twitter (X) and LinkedIn is incredibly active and welcoming.

-When you publish your work on Tableau Public, share the link on Twitter or LinkedIn and ask for feedback using this tag: #DatafamFeedback
+When you publish your work on Tableau Public, share the link on X or LinkedIn and ask for feedback using this tag: #DatafamFeedback

 Good tags to use